 BLACKPINK – Kill This Love

-Some might argue that Kill This Love is a better music video than Ddu-du Ddu-du; however, it is not the better song.
+Some might argue that Kill This Love is a better music video than Ddu-du Ddu-du; however, it is not a better song.
 The story is about the group’s goal of ending a toxic relationship by killing it.
-The music video incorporates styles from films such as Suicide Squad and Tomb Raider.
+The music video incorporates styles from films like Suicide Squad and Tomb Raider.
 It does a great job of mixing soft and hard elements.
 Therefore they are edgy while not being offensive.